p0in7s/Fuzzinator5000/README.md

 1. In Burp, go to **Extensions > Installed**.
 2. Hold `Ctrl` or `⌘`, and select the **Loaded** checkbox next to your extension.

----

-## Sharing your extension

-Once you've built your extension, we'd love to see what you've created!

-Share your extension on our [PortSwigger Discord](https://discord.com/channels/1159124119074381945/1164175825474686996) #extensions channel to get feedback, showcase your work, and connect with other developers.
-Then take it to the next level by submitting your extension to the BApp store, making it available to the community of 80,000+ users worldwide.

-For guidance on the submission process, see [Submitting extensions to the BApp store](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/creating/bapp-store-submitting-extensions).